 The mother was to stay with the child in England for 8 weeks.
 Later, the father agreed to a one-year stay.
-The court ordered that
+The High Court ordered that the children now have their habitual residence in the UK.

 8 weeks turn into 12 months